 Numato Lab’s 32 Channel Ethernet GPIO Module is a versatile product for controlling electrical and electronic devices remotely from a PC over Ethernet link.
 Ease of use and wider operating system compatibility are the primary goals behind this product’s design.
-This simplicity allows use of off-theshelf Terminal Emulation programs such as HyperTerminal and TeraTerm for controlling the module with a simple set of human readable commands through Telnet/Web page.
+This simplicity allows the use of off-theshelf Terminal Emulation programs such as HyperTerminal and TeraTerm for controlling the module with a simple set of human-readable commands through Telnet/Web page.
 For power users, this module can be controlled by writing programs in various programming languages.

 - 32 TTL (3.3V) compatible GPIOs

 - 14 analog inputs with 10-bit resolution (multiplexed with Digital IOs)